Dihadron fragmentation functions in the quark-jet model: Transversely polarized quarks: Abstract

 \section{Abstract}

-Within the most recent extension of the quark-jet hadronization framework, we explore the transverse polarization dependent dihadron fragmentation functions (DiFF) $H_1^\SA$ and $H_1^\perp$ of a quark into $\pi^+\pi^-$ pairs.
+Within the most recent extension of the quark-jet hadronization framework, we explore the transverse-polarization-dependent dihadron fragmentation functions (DiFFs) $H_1^\SA$ and $H_1^\perp$ of a quark into $\pi^+\pi^-$ pairs.
 Monte Carlo (MC) simulations are employed to model polarized quark hadronization and calculate the corresponding number densities.
 These, in turn, are used to extract the Fourier cosine moments of the DiFFs $H_1^\SA$ and $H_1^\perp$.
-A notable finding is that there are previously unnoticed discrepancies between the definitions of the so-called interference DiFF (IFF) $H_1^\SA$, entering the cross sections for two-hadron semi-inclusive electroproduction, and those involved in the production of two pairs of hadrons from back-to-back jets in electron-positron annihilation.
-Our model computations yield a factor of two difference between the two definitions of the IFF for $\pi^+\pi^-$ pairs, that might have a significant impact on the phenomenological extractions of the nucleon transversity parton distribution function using the dihadron method.
-This manuscript completes the studies of the all four leading twist DiFFs for unpolarized hadron pairs within the quark-jet framework, following our previous work on the helicity-dependent DiFF $G_1^\perp$.
+A notable finding is that there are previously unnoticed apparent discrepancies between the definitions of the so-called interference DiFF (IFF) $H_1^\SA$, entering the cross sections for two-hadron semi-inclusive electroproduction, and those involved in the production of two pairs of hadrons from back-to-back jets in electron-positron annihilation.
+This manuscript completes the studies of all four leading twist DiFFs for unpolarized hadron pairs within the quark-jet framework, following our previous work on the helicity-dependent DiFF $G_1^\perp$.

 \keywords{ Dihadron fragmentation functions \sep interference fragmentation functions \sep quark-jet model \sep NJL-jet model \sep Monte Carlo simulations}